MandarGogate/av-challenge-website/getting-started/submission.md

 - Teams must submit a one page [system description](https://challenge.cogmhear.org/#/getting-started/systems-description) per entry.

-## AVSEC-4 challenge proceedings submission and workshop registration:
+## 4th COG-MHEAR International Audio-Visual Speech Enhancement Challenge workshop proceedings:

 AVSEC-4 will be held as a [satellite event](https://www.interspeech2025.org/satellite-events) of Interspeech 2025.

-AVSEC-4 workshop
-Prospective authors are invited to submit either:
+We invite prospective authors to submit either:

-- 2-page extended abstracts.
+- 2-page extended abstracts
 - Full-length papers of 4-6 pages.

 The call for papers can be found [here.](call-for-papers.md)

-Further information about the template to submit papers will be announced soon.

-[//]: # (Please follow the [INTERSPEECH template]&#40;https://interspeech2024.org/author-resources/&#41; for preparing your submission. )
+Please follow the [Interspeech 2025 template](https://www.interspeech2025.org/author-resources) for preparing your submission.

 ### Workshop submission

-TBA
+Further information about the workshop submission and registration will be announced soon.

 [//]: # ()
 [//]: # (**Paper submission is now open!**)